axone-protocol/docs/docs/whitepaper/token-model.md

 _Work in progress_

-The KNOW valuation of curation shares is determined by the bonding curve and can be volatile.
+The $KNOW valuation of curation shares is determined by the bonding curve and can be volatile.
 It is possible to suffer big losses (or make big gains).
-Signaling early means each share costs less KNOW.
-By extension, this means you earn more curator royalties/KNOW than later curators for the same item.
+Signaling early means each share costs less $KNOW.
+By extension, this means you earn more curator royalties/$KNOW than later curators for the same item.

 ### Risks

-Being a curator in our ecosystem comes with certain risks.
+Being a curator in our Ecosystem comes with certain risks.
 Let’s have a look at the risks curators are confronted with.

 1. New market risk: The query market is inherently young and there is risk that your %APY may be lower than you expect due to nascent market dynamics
 2. Bonding curve risk: Asset depreciation as a result of depositing into the bonding curve of an item whose curation shares are being burned by other curators.
 3. Non-functional risk: An item can fail due to a bug.
 A failed item does not accrue royalties.
 As a result, you will have to wait until the developer fixes the bug and deploys a new version.
 4. Item assessment risk: Marking false judgments about the attractiveness of an item.
-5. Gas price risk: High gas prices could reduce your profit margin, especially if you are curating with a smaller stake of KNOW.
+5. Gas price risk: High gas prices could reduce your profit margin, especially if you are curating with a smaller stake of $KNOW.
 6. Curation taxes risk: 2% curation fee.
 This can become costly if curators often switch to another subgraph or have to commit to the latest version of the subgraph.
 It is not a "risk", but it is something to keep in mind.

 ## Governance

-Governance will be done in KNOW.
-Staked KNOW holders can vote.
-All proposals require a minimum KNOW deposit.
+Governance will be done in $KNOW.
+Staked $KNOW holders can vote.
+All proposals require a minimum $KNOW deposit.
 For each proposal (if the minimum deposit amount is reached), voters may vote to accept or decline.
 Several cases:

 - If the proposal is accepted by the majority, the deposited KNOWs will be returned to their owners.